BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - [OPLI](https://www.nexusmods.com/cyberpunk2077/mods/21623) moves Phantom Liberty so it fits the story better.
 Read more [here](#vanilla-quest-edits).
  - [Specialized Ripperdocs](https://www.nexusmods.com/cyberpunk2077/mods/23399) makes each ripperdoc sell only certain types of cyberware, so you have to shop around.
 Read more [here](#ripperdocs).

+<p align="right"><a href="#top">Back to top</a></p>

+---

 # Combat Foundations

 Enemies in Night City Refined are smarter and more dangerous than in the base game.
 This section explains how they fight and how to survive them.

+>[!TIP]
+>**In short:** enemies fight as a team and hit hard when you're in the open.
+Use cover, move sideways, and don't reload where they can see you.

 ## Enemies

- - [Enemy Rarity Fixes Improved](https://www.nexusmods.com/cyberpunk2077/mods/30958) makes an enemy's rarity match what they actually are.
+ - **Enemies are as strong as they look.** [Enemy Rarity Fixes Improved](https://www.nexusmods.com/cyberpunk2077/mods/30958) makes an enemy's rarity match what they actually are.
    - Rarity decides an enemy's health and damage.
 In the base game it was close to random, and it scaled with your level.
    - Now a ganger in a tracksuit stays weak for the whole game, and a corpo agent with military chrome stays elite.
 Enemies don't scale with your level.
    - Corpo squads carry their own company's guns.
 Enemy Sandevistans are stronger so they can keep up with you.
    - The list uses the author's health settings made for Weapons Improved.
 Weak enemies go down a bit faster.
 Rare and Elite enemies are much tougher.
- - [Much Better AI](https://www.nexusmods.com/cyberpunk2077/mods/31402) changes how enemies fight.
+ - **Enemies fight as a team.** [Much Better AI](https://www.nexusmods.com/cyberpunk2077/mods/31402) changes how enemies fight.
 It does not give them more health, damage or numbers.
    - Every enemy acts based on its role, weapon, rank and gang.
 A Scav does not fight like an Arasaka soldier.
    - Squads work together.
 One pins you down with fire while others move around to your side.
 Grenades get thrown to push you out of cover.
    - Enemies punish mistakes.
 They push forward when they see you reloading, healing or out of stamina.
    - Some gangs panic and run when they are losing.
 Maelstrom, Animals and Valentinos never run.
- - [Immersive Shooting AI](https://www.nexusmods.com/cyberpunk2077/mods/22782) changes when enemy shots actually hit you.
+ - **Enemies can actually hit you.** [Immersive Shooting AI](https://www.nexusmods.com/cyberpunk2077/mods/22782) changes when enemy shots actually hit you.
    - The base game had a hidden timer that only let each enemy hit you about once a second, no matter what.
 That timer is gone.
    - Now it depends on distance, the enemy's skill and their gun.
 Up close they will hit you almost every time.
 At range, shotguns barely hit and rifles still do.
    - Staying in cover, moving sideways, dodging and sliding make you much harder to hit.